RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency: Related Work

-\myparagraph{Multi-Modal Pretraining in Histopathology.} With the growing availability of multi-modal data and advancements in pretraining techniques across multiple modalities, CLIP-based \cite{radford2021learning,andonian2022robust,goel2022cyclip,li2023scaling,zhang2024rankclip} vision-language pretraining methods have been applied to text-image pathology datasets, resulting in the development of approaches like MI-zero \cite{lu2023visual}, PLIP \cite{huang2023visual}, and Conch \cite{lu2024avisionlanguage}.
+\myparagraph{Multi-Modal Pretraining in Histopathology.} With the growing availability of multi-modal data and advancements in pretraining techniques across multiple modalities, CLIP-based \cite{radford2021learning,andonian2022robust,goel2022cyclip,li2023scaling,zhang2024rankclip} vision-language pretraining methods have been applied to text-image pathology datasets, resulting in the development of approaches like MI-zero \cite{lu2023visual}, CATE \cite{huang2024free}, PLIP \cite{huang2023visual}, and Conch \cite{lu2024avisionlanguage}.

+Beyond text--image pretraining, gene--WSI integration has also been actively explored using bulk RNA-seq, where a single transcriptomic profile is paired with an entire WSI for slide-level supervision.
+Representative methods include Pathomic Fusion~\cite{chen2020pathomic}, MCAT~\cite{chen2021multimodal}, SurvPath~\cite{jaume2024modeling}, TANGLE~\cite{jaume2024transcriptomics}, and mSTAR~\cite{xu2025multimodal}.
+While effective, slide-level supervision is too coarse to align local image regions with their molecular signals.
+Spatial transcriptomics (ST) overcomes this limitation by providing spot-level paired data, enabling patch-level cross-modal supervision.

-Furthermore, the recent availability of ST data \cite{jaume2024hest, chen2024stimage} has expanded opportunities for multimodal learning in histopathology.
-More challenging tasks, such as gene expression prediction \cite{jaume2024hest,chung2024accurate,chen2024stimage}, have been introduced to evaluate the robustness of pretrained image encoders.
-In addition, several methods for image-gene pretraining, such as BLEEP \cite{xie2024spatially} and mclSTExp \cite{min2024multimodal}, have also been proposed to enhance image feature learning.
-However, these approaches may not fully capture relationships between spots, nor adequately address the noise and sparsity in gene expression data.
-In this work, we focus on developing a robust multi-modal alignment approach that integrates image and gene features across multiple scales to achieve more effective gene-informed image representations.
+Built on ST data \cite{jaume2024hest, chen2024stimage}, recent works span a variety of tasks, such as gene expression prediction~\cite{jaume2024hest, chung2024accurate, chen2024stimage, shi2025multi, huangscalable, zhu2025asign} (e.g., MERGE~\cite{ganguly2025merge}, STEM~\cite{zhudiffusion}, M2OST~\cite{wang2025m2ost}, and Nicheformer~\cite{tejada2025nicheformer}), which maps histology patches to gene expression profiles, and gene--image alignment (e.g., BLEEP~\cite{xie2024spatially}, mclSTExp~\cite{min2024multimodal}, OmiCLIP~\cite{chen2025visual}, and NH\textsuperscript{2}2ST~\cite{qu2025spatially}), which uses gene expression as a supervisory signal to learn better image representations.
+MoST-IG~\cite{yu2025most} works in the opposite direction, using morphological knowledge to guide gene representation learning.
+However, existing gene--image alignment approaches treat spots largely independently and may not fully capture cross-spot relationships, nor adequately address the noise and sparsity in gene expression data.
+In this work, we develop a robust gene--image alignment approach via cross-modal ranking consistency that integrates image and gene features at both local and global scales.